 Note: Joseph Vrooman repeatedly testified that his UNRECORDED police reports were wrong and that he never made those statements.
 He also made many references to discussions with police that were not part of any record.

-03/03/07 Andrew Carter had numerous meetings, interviews and phone calls with Sgt.
+03/03/07 Andrew Carter interview Carter had numerous meetings, interviews and phone calls with Sgt.
 Estabrook

-04/26/07 and Sgt.
-Gilbert - none of which were recorded - where the topic of seeking an attorney
+04/26/07 Andrew Carter interview and Sgt.
+Gilbert - none of which were recorded - where the topic of seeking

-07/20/07 testified in court that he felt pressured by Sgt.
+07/20/07 Andrew Carter interview 6/27/08 deposition.
+Carter testified in court that he felt pressured by Sgt.
 Estabrook.
-Estabrook granted him an attorney, agreed not to prosecute him for drug trafficking, and provided him a CONFIDENTIAL immunity agreement in exchange for his testimony.
+DEAL: Estabrook granted Carter an attorney, agreed not to prosecute him for drug trafficking, and provided him a CONFIDENTIAL immunity agreement in exchange for his testimony.

 N.H.
 STATE POLICE RECORDED DEPOSITIONS

 NH State Police Officer Frederick Lulka DO NOT RECORD INSTRUCTIONS by Assistant Attorney General Karen Huntress (p.94) see attached